Low-Oxalate DietEn Español (Spanish Version)

 A low-oxalate diet usually limits oxalate intake to about 50 milligrams (mg) per day.
 Because oxalates are found in many different foods, it is important to become familiar with which foods are fine to eat in moderation and which foods should be avoided.

-This chart from the American Dietetic Association spotlights foods that are either low or moderate in oxalates.
-If you have calcium stones, it is important to decrease your sodium intake, as well.
+This chart from the American Academy of Nutrition and Dietetics spotlights foods that are either low or moderate in oxalates.
+If you have calcium stones, it is important to decrease your sodium intake as well.

 Foods Low in Sodium or OxalateFoods RecommendedDrinks

 Coffee, fruit and vegetable juice (from the recommended list), fruit punchFruits

 Apples, apricots (fresh or canned), avocado, bananas, cherries (sweet), cranberries, grapefruit, red or green grapes, lemon and lime juice, melons, nectarines, papayas, peaches, pears, pineapples, oranges, strawberries (fresh), tangerinesVegetables